g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

     5                         rmt   LN
     6                         rmt   LN
 ```
-The connection with all the sites are with the flag LN, Local Site Not Designed, that is, R4 is not the traffic forwarder of the Site 5.
-This configuration ensures that we don't have any layer 2 loop here caused by the multihomed connection.
+All connections on R4 show the LN flag (Local Site Not Designated).
+This confirms that R4 is acting as the standby and is not forwarding traffic for Site 5.
+This election mechanism strictly prevents any Layer 2 loops that could be caused by the multi-homed connection.

-Let's check the final mac-table and ask the customer to send us some tests:
+Let's check the final MAC table and ask the customer to run some pings:
 ```
 root@R3> show vpls mac-table